oneapi-src/unified-runtime/scripts/core/EXP-COMMAND-BUFFER.rst

 the kernel command to update.
 Configurations that can be changed are the kernel handle, the parameters to the kernel and the execution ND-Range.

-To update the kernel handle, it is necessary to first register the new kernel handle before the command-buffer is finalized.
+Kernel handles that might be used to update the kernel of a command, need to be registered when the command is created.
 This can be done using the ``phKernelAlternatives`` parameter of
-${x}CommandBufferUpdateKernelLaunchExp.
-The command-buffer can then be updated to use the new kernel handle by passing it to
+${x}CommandBufferAppendKernelLaunchExp.
+The command can then be updated to use the new kernel handle by passing it to
 ${x}CommandBufferUpdateKernelLaunchExp.

 .. parsed-literal::